-You are a series that has been generating a lot of comments since your Netflix debut.
-Based on the eponymous book by Caroline Kepnes, the plot features Joe and his obsessive crush on Beck, which leads him to commit absurd acts.
+You is series which is generating a lot of comments since its debut on Netflix.
+Based on eponymous book of Caroline Kepnes, the plot features Joe and his obsessive passion for Beck, which leads him to commit absurd acts.

-As is usual with this type of adaptation, the series has some modifications compared to the book.
-While maintaining the core essence and being faithful at almost all times, there are some more considerable changes.
+As is customary in this type of adaptation, the series has some modifications in relation to the book.
+While maintaining the main essence and being faithful at almost every moment, there are some more considerable changes.

 See the main changes between the series and the book:

 Initially, who worked at the bookstore was Curtis, a young man who ends up being fired after giving Beck's address to Joe without his permission.
 The problem with this action is that the girl appeared in the apartment by surprise, without giving Joe time to hide all the objects he stole from her that were scattered around the environment.

 Instead, the bookstore employee is Ethan, who enters the book after his dismissal.
 It is he who delivers the address in the series, but does not have the same destination as Curtis.

 Benji is an asshole in all versions, but there are some changes to the series.
 In the original work he does not try to maintain any kind of relationship with Beck, he would never even apologize for one of his acts.
 It is she who always chases the guy, who takes advantage of her being available for something casual, and usually violent.
 Beck even buys a reputable book, which he completely ignores.

 The question of whether he killed a colleague, shown through a video featured in the series, does not exist in the book.
 He's just an addict, no murder.